 AKA is derived from the Spanish word "acá" meaning here and ya meaning "already" or "ready" and it can also be used to say ¨enough!¨ as in "ya basta!"

-We are interested in questioning the systemic imbalance that has manifested in the region as a means to understand the impact and challenges the ever more displaced community faces.
+We were interested in questioning the systemic imbalance that has manifested in the region as a means to understand the impact and challenges the ever more displaced community faces.

 The tensions in Tulum between the locals and foreign investments impacting on the environment will be investigated largely by Mexican emerging artists and collaborators who are more familiar with the complexities of the context.

-Due to the nature of these themes the residency´s programme will be developed with a focus on public space.
-The local sports arena, expo - feria, the cultural community centre, local market and the streets in front and around the municipality, will be activated by our artists and used as an open forum to respond to these issues in spaces where everyone has access.
+Due to the nature of these themes the residency´s programme was developed with a focus on public space.
+The local sports arena, expo - feria, the cultural community centre, local market and the streets in front and around the municipality, were activated by our artists and used as an open forum to respond to these issues in spaces where everyone had access.